Farhad Aliyev

-Farhad Aliyev (Fərhad Əliyev) is an Azerbaijani politician.
+Farhad Shovlat oglu Aliyev (Fərhad Şövlət oğlu Əliyev, /az/, born 1 April 1963) is an Azerbaijani politician.
 He was born in 1963 in Azerbaijan.

 Early life

 Farhad Aliyev received his school education at Alar village in 1970–1980, where he was born.
 Having completed his secondary education with an honors diploma.
 In 1980, he received admission to Azerbaijan State Institute of Civil Engineering (ASICE).
 Farhad Aliyev graduated from ASICE in 1985 and started to work in Jalilabad district.
 In 1985–1987 he served in the Soviet army.

 During his education and military service, Farhad Aliyev actively participated in public works.
 He was elected Deputy Chairman of the Student Union at ASICE and received several awards for exemplary service in the army.

 He is married and has two children.
 His eldest son, Yusif Aliyev, fought in the Second Nagorno Karabakh war.